KKallidromitis/REST-API-for-TV-show-Recommendation/README.md

 # REST-API-for-Anime-Recommendation
-The Jupyter Notebook includes the data analysis as well as the intial traing and dumping of files that will be used.
+The Jupyter Notebook includes data analytics as well as machine learning algorithms that recommend anime according to a scaled down version of the datset https://www.kaggle.com/azathoth42/myanimelist.

 The main.py is the flask microframework that will be used to deploy the web app and handles the responses of the API.
-The algorithm.py includes the machine learning and data processing manging input and genrating the response.
+The algorithm.py includes the machine learning ranking algorithm that is used to process inputs and create outputs: Example (username=BlueWolf): https://anirec.appspot.com/BlueWolf (Deployed on GCP).